 How to start with Rohos Management Tools

-- Download and Install it on a Windows Server domain controller.
+- Download and Install it on a Windows Server domain controller (any controller).

 - Open Rohos Remote Config utility and create Rohos database in Active Directory (or next server it will prompt to create a replica of Rohos database).

 Note: Ensure that your Administration account has a Domain Schema Administrator permissions.